-But even if you can't find a large gang of mates who want to come along, if you can effectively pitch to your school why you're so keen to attend this open day and how it could benefit your future, there's a chance they might have some funding available for you to use.
+But even if you can't find a large group of mates who want to come along, if you can effectively pitch to your school why you're so keen to attend this open day and how it could benefit your future, there's a chance they might have some funding available for you to use.

-Visit multiple unis in one day
+Visit multiple universities in one day

 This might not always work if open days don't match up, but if you can visit a couple of universities on the same day, you'll save a heap of time and money.

-If you decide that this could be the winning university, then you could arrange to come back for a future open day – don't forget that most universities will have multiple open days throughout the year.
+If you decide that this could be the winning university, then you can arrange to come back for a future open day – don't forget that most universities will have multiple open days throughout the year.

 Plan your day effectively

-To avoid wasting you time (especially if you're trying to attend a couple of open days in one day), plan a timetable which will ensure you get to see all the most important aspects.
+To avoid wasting your time (especially if you're attending a couple of open days in one day), plan a timetable which will help you see all the most important aspects.

-Download a map of campus, a map of the city or town, and a schedule of the open day itself to work out your best course of action.
+Download a map of the campus, a map of the city or town, and a schedule of the open day itself to work out your best course of action.